Warriors' Gate: Production

 Background photographs utilised in many sequences were taken at Powis Castle, Welshpool.

+Reception

+Ratings for the series increased with Warriors' Gate compared to the previous four serials of the season, due to the fact that the rival ITV network were no longer scheduling Buck Rogers in the 25th Century against Doctor Who.
+Warriors' Gate actually achieved the highest ratings of the entire 18th season with an average of 7.5 million viewers.

+Paul Cornell, Martin Day, and Keith Topping wrote of the serial in The Doctor Who Discontinuity Guide (2013), praising the direction and Romana's departure from the series.
+Mark Braxton of Radio Times awarded the serial four out of five stars, regarding it as "an elaborate experiment with striking results."

 Commercial releases

 In print

 A novelisation of this serial, written by Stephen Gallagher under the pseudonym "John Lydecker", was published by Target Books in April 1982.
 It and Terminus (Gallagher's other novelisation of his own script under the John Lydecker byline) are the only two Target novels that consist of continuous prose with no chapters.
 The novelisation contains many elements abandoned during the story's production, including the slaver's opening pursuit and damage at the hands of an Antonine Killer craft.

+The novelisation was reprinted under Gallagher's own name in July 2023 as Warriors' Gate and Beyond: this edition also includes two short stories by Gallagher; "The Kairos Ring" and "The Little Book of Fate".

 Home media

 Warriors' Gate was released on VHS as part of "The E-Space Trilogy" boxed set in November 1997.
 It was released on DVD in January 2009, again in a boxed set entitled "The E-Space Trilogy".
 This serial was also released as part of the Doctor Who DVD Files (issue 87) in May 2012, and The Collection - Season 18 Blu-ray boxed set in March 2019.